integreat-io/integreat/README.md

 - `queue`: Signals that an action may be queued.
 May be `true` or a timestamp
 - `queuedAt`: Timestamp for when the action was pushed to the queue
 - `schedule`: A [schedule definition](#schedule-definition)
+- `ident`: The ident to authorize the action with

 ### Returned responses from actions
 Retrieving from a source will return an Intgreat response object of the